 Although CICS was designated a department of the federal government by an Order-in-Council dated November 29, 1973, it is in fact an agency of the federal, provincial and territorial governments.
 As such, it acts as an impartial intergovernmental body with its budget supported by both orders of government and its staff made up of federal, provincial and territorial public servants.
-The Secretary reports to all governments annually and reports to Parliament through the President of the Queen’s Privy Council for Canada.
+The Secretary reports to all governments annually and reports to Parliament through the Deputy Prime Minister and Minister of Intergovernmental Affairs.

 In order to effectively and efficiently provide services to senior level federal-provincial-territorial and provincial-territorial meetings, CICS is continually transforming its service delivery model and is recognized among governments for its knowledge and expertise in conference protocol and in the utilization of evolving technologies to support those meetings.